microsoft/terminal/doc/specs/drafts/#3327 - Application Theming/#3327 - Application Theming.md

 TODO!S:
 * Allow alpha in these colors.
-Like, I want the tabs to be `#10808080` lighter than the tabrow which is acrylic, `#40102030`
+Like, I want the tabs to be `#10808080` lighter than the tab row which is acrylic, `#40102030`
   - Oh my, I already did that didn't I
 * whole application window BG images, a la that one post in the theming thread
 * How do themes play with different window title settings? (different themes for different windows. `_quake` esp.))